Spatial data processing#

 Attention

-If you are trying to make a buffer on a layer with a Geographical Coordinate System, processing will warn you and suggest to reproject the layer to a metric Coordinate System.
+For example, if you are trying to make a buffer on a layer with a Geographical Coordinate System, QGIS will warn you and suggest to reproject the layer to a metric Coordinate System.
+This is because when you are using a metric coordinate system, the algorithm will use degrees to calculate the distance of the buffer size.
+However, the distance between degrees are not uniform and depend on the latitude (see Fig. 154)

 Exercise: Create 10km buffer around health centres#